Paul Muldoon: Life and work

 In 1969, Muldoon read English at Queen's University Belfast, where he met Seamus Heaney and became close to the Belfast Group of poets which included Michael Longley, Ciarán Carson, Medbh McGuckian and Frank Ormsby.
 Muldoon said of the experience, "I think it was fairly significant, certainly to me.
 It was exciting.
 But then I was 19, 20 years old, and at university, so everything was exciting, really."
 Muldoon was not a strong student at Queen's.
 He recalls: "I had stopped.
 Really, I should have dropped out.
 I'd basically lost interest halfway through.
 Not because there weren't great people teaching me, but I'd stopped going to lectures, and rather than doing the decent thing, I just hung around".
-During his time at Queens, his first collection New Weather was published by Faber and Faber.
+During his time at Queen's, his first collection New Weather was published by Faber and Faber.
 He met his first wife, fellow student Anne-Marie Conway, and they were married after their graduation in 1973.
 Their marriage broke up in 1977.

 For thirteen years (1973–86), Muldoon worked as an arts producer for the BBC in Belfast.
 In this time, which saw the most bitter period of the Troubles, he published the collections Why Brownlee Left (1980) and Quoof (1983).
 After leaving the BBC, he taught English and Creative Writing at the University of East Anglia and at Caius College and Fitzwilliam College, Cambridge, where his students included Lee Hall (Billy Elliot) and Giles Foden (Last King of Scotland).
-In 1987, Muldoon emigrated to the United States, where he has taught on the creative writing program at Princeton.
+In 1987, Muldoon emigrated to the United States, where he taught in the creative writing program at Princeton.
 He was Professor of Poetry at Oxford University for the five-year term 1999–2004, and is an Honorary Fellow of Hertford College, Oxford.

 Muldoon is married to novelist Jean Hanff Korelitz, whom he met at an Arvon writing course.
 He has two children, Dorothy and Asher, and lives primarily in New York City.